lqwk/ucla-notes/algorithms.md

 **Answer:**

-We perform binary search first on all the rows then on a particular selected row.
+In the first method, we perform binary search first on all the rows then on a particular selected row.

 ```python
 class Solution(object):